Jonathan Caine, Baron Caine

-Jonathan Michael Caine, Baron Caine (born 1966, Leeds) is a British Member of the House of Lords and a former political aide (or "SPAD") who served six Secretaries of State.
+Jonathan Michael Caine, Baron Caine (born 1966) is a British Member of the House of Lords and a former political aide (or "SPAD") who served six Secretaries of State.

 Education and career

-Caine grew up in Leeds in the 1970s, and was educated at Halton Primary and Middle School, then Temple Moor High School.
-He studied history at the University of Leicester, where his specialism was the Home Rule Crisis and the Anglo-Irish Treaty.
+Caine grew up in Leeds in the 1970s, and was educated at Templenewsam Halton Primary and Halton Middle School, then Temple Moor High School.
+He studied history at the University of Leicester, where his specialism was the Conservative Party 1902-1940 which included the Home Rule Crisis 1912-14 and the Anglo-Irish Treaty 1921.

-He joined the Conservative Research Department in 1987, working in the office next to David Cameron's.
+He joined the Conservative Research Department (CRD) in 1987, working in the office next to David Cameron's.
 He joined the party's Northern Ireland desk in 1988, and by 1991 was a special adviser at the Northern Ireland Office until 1995 – rejoining it in 2010.

 In 2008, Caine stated that he was a Director at Bell Pottinger Public Affairs.